 - Urgency — does your CTA copy incite urgency to incite more conversions?

-Naturally, much like the overall copy, some elements of CTAs will strictly depend on your own unique audiences.
+Naturally, much like the overall copy, some elements of CTAs will strictly depend on your unique audiences.
 For example, a tone that may work for another industry may not resonate with audiences for yours.
 But other elements, like visibility and clarity, are arguably universal.

 The Conversion Rate Optimisation Process

-Having highlighted all the above, let us conclude by following the typical CRO process.
+Having highlighted the above, let us conclude by following the typical CRO process.
 While exact steps will vary from one campaign to the next, the process is conceptually identical in all cases.

 1 Audience Research